mir-am/LightTwinSVM/README.md

 -> -4 4
 ```
 After completing the above steps, the exhaustive search will be started.
 When the search process is completed, a detailed classification result will be saved in a spreadsheet file.
 In this file, all the common evalaution metrics(e.g Accuracy, Recall, Precision and F1) are provided.<br />
-A instace of spreadsheet file containing classification result can be seen [here](https://github.com/mir-am/LightTwinSVM/blob/misc/TSVM_RBF_5-F-CV_pima-indian_2018-05-23%2013:21.csv).
+A instance of spreadsheet file containing classification result can be seen [here](https://github.com/mir-am/LightTwinSVM/blob/misc/TSVM_RBF_5-F-CV_pima-indian_2018-05-23%2013:21.csv).

 ## Dataset Format
 - **LIBSVM** data files are supported.
 Note that the extension of this file should be '*.libsvm'.
 - For **comma separated value (CSV)** file, make sure that your dataset is consistent with the following rules:
 1. First row can be header names.
 (It's optional.)
-2. Frist column should be labels of samples.
+2. First column should be labels of samples.
 Moreover, labels of positive and negative samples should be 1 and -1, respectively.
 3. All the values in dataset except headernames should be numerical.
 Nominal values are not allowed. <br />
-To help you prepare your dataset and test the program, three datasets are inculded [here](https://github.com/mir-am/LightTwinSVM/tree/master/dataset).
+To help you prepare your dataset and test the program, three datasets are included [here](https://github.com/mir-am/LightTwinSVM/tree/master/dataset).

 ## Support
 **Have a question about the software?**<br />
 You can contact me via [email](mailto:mir-am@hotmail.com).
-Feedbacks and suggestions for improvements are welcome.<br />
+Feedback and suggestions for improvements are welcome.<br />

 **Have a problem with the software or found a bug?**<br />
 To let me know and fix it, please open an issue [here](https://github.com/mir-am/LightTwinSVM/issues). <br />
 To report a problem or bug, please provide the following information:<br />
 1. Error messages<br />
 2. Output of the program.<br />
-3. Explain how to produce the problem if possible.
+3. Explain how to reproduce the problem if possible.

+## Frequently Asked Questions
+- What is the main idea of TwinSVM classifier? <br />
+TwinSVM does classification by using two non-parallel hyperplanes as opposed to a single hyperplane in the standard SVM. <br />
+In TwinSVM, each hyperplane is as close as possible to samples of its own class and far away from samples of other class.
+To know more about TwinSVM and its optimization problems, you can read [this blog post](https://mirblog.me/index.php/2018/12/07/a-brief-intro-to-twin-support-vector-machine-classifier/ "A brief Introduction to TwinSVM classifier").

 ## Numerical Experiments

+## Acknowledgments
+Thanks to [idejie](https://github.com/idejie) for test and support on the MacOS.
+(Dec 8, 2018)